rreennn/UAS-React-FloodPost/README.md

 This project was made for my Client Side Programming subject exam The web still has many room for improvement!
+THIS WEB ISN'T RESPONSIVE YET!!
+DON'T OPEN WITH PHONE!!

 In this project, I aim to make complete crud and auth process with ReactJS.
 For the full experience of that process, I use MongoDB as database and made my own API